xvado00/AIQ/Readme.txt

 --verbose_log_el  Swith on logging intermediate results every 1000 interactions, needs log-el directory.

+--multi_round_el=method,param1,param2,...
+Swith on multi-round EL convergence optimalization using selected method and parameters:
+    Delta,Difference,EL_to_evaluate  absolute difference of AIQ
+		  is less then Difference, computed every EL_to_evaluate nr. of iterations.

 --simple_mc Use a simple MC sample rather than the stratified sampler.
   Useful for sanity checks and also debugging as it doesn't do any async stuff etc.